 Alison Julien, professor of legal writing

-Lisa A. Mazzie, associate professor of legal writing
+Lisa A. Mazzie, professor of legal writing

 Marquette Law's legal writing faculty are involved in regional and national legal writing organizations and committees and often present at local, regional, and national legal writing conferences on legal writing-related topics.
 From time to time, they contribute writing columns to Wisconsin Lawyer, the official publication of the State Bar of Wisconsin.